jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5c.md

 ---
-title: "How Nature balances the distribution of prosperity"
+title: "The Reverence for the Rules of Conduct [Karma]"
 heading: "Chapter 5b"
-description: "The general rules which distribute prosperity and adversity are perfectly suited to mankind's situation"
+description: "This reverence for the rules of conduct is still further enhanced by an opinion which is first impressed by nature."
-date: 2015-09-04
+date: 2015-09-06
 image: "/covers/tms.jpg"
 writer:
   name: Adam Smith